Flo1314/ViscoelasticSimulationCases/README.md

 This repository is used to store different Openfoam/Rheotool cases for viscoelastic simulations.
 The implementations are compatible with Openfoam V7 and Rheotool of70.

-**This branch** defines the 2D Newtonian 4:1 contraction with symmetric bottom BC.
+**This branch** defines the 2D Newtonian 4:1 contraction with symmetric bottom BC and a higher resolution mesh.

 ## Directory structure
 `0/`
-* p - defines the dimension of p, its initial field values and boundary conditions
+* p - defines the unit of p, its initial field values and boundary conditions
-* tau - defines the dimension of tau, its initial field values and boundary conditions
+* tau - defines the unit of tau, its initial field values and boundary conditions
-* theta - defines the dimension of theta, its initial field values and boundary conditions
+* theta - defines the unit of theta, its initial field values and boundary conditions
-* U - defines the dimension of U, its initial field values and boundary conditions
+* U - defines the unit of U, its initial field values and boundary conditions

 `constant/`
-* constitutiveProperties - defines dimensions and values of rho, eta, etaP and  lambda and a stabilization method for coulping
+* constitutiveProperties - defines units and values of rho, eta, etaP and  lambda and a stabilization method for coulping

 `system/`
 * blockMeshDict - defines the whole mesh and boundary conditions for different patches